Jack is a real-life version of Superman, or perhaps Indiana

 day he’d save the world and everyone would acknowledge his

-Today he’s driving for Uber and Lyft, making friends with his
+Today he’s feeding the cows and chickens, making friends with his

 inundating them with his experiences: Two roller-coaster decades,

 repeatedly crashing to the ground and miraculously returning to

 charge, full steam ahead, towards the next destination.